-As contemplated by this interim measure and pursuant to the Water Rights Agreement between PacifiCorp and the State of Oregon contained in Exhibit 1 of the KHSA, the Oregon Water Resources Department issued a limited license to PacifiCorp on April 20, 2010 authorizing diversions to the J.C.
+As contemplated by this interim measure and pursuant to the Water Rights Agreement between PacifiCorp and the State of Oregon contained in Exhibit 1 of the KHSA, the Oregon Water Resources Department issued a limited license to PacifiCorp on April 20, 2010, authorizing diversions to the J.C.
 Boyle powerhouse of up to 3,000 cfs.
-This limited license was renewed on March 9, 2011.
-During the August 18, 2010 meeting the IMIC discussed the framework of a protocol to quantify and manage any additional flows in the Klamath River made available through implementation of the KBRA and to coordinate the release of those flows with the operation of the J.C.
+This limited license was renewed on March 9, 2011, and again on May 24, 2012.
+During the August 18, 2010 meeting, the IMIC discussed the framework of a protocol to quantify and manage any additional flows in the Klamath River made available through implementation of the KBRA and to coordinate the release of those flows with the operation of the J.C.
 Boyle facility.
-The protocol was reviewed and approved by the IMIC at the November 16, 2010 meeting and was subsequently discussed at the December Technical Coordinating Committee and Klamath Basin Coordinating Committee meetings in Redding, California.
+The protocol was reviewed and approved by the IMIC at the November 16, 2010, meeting.